kbaseapps/DomainAnnotation/README.md

 in a public KBase workspace called "KBasePublicGeneDomains."
-This needs to be done once every time a new version of the libraries is desired (and once each per KBase environment, e.g., ci vs appdev vs production).
+This needs to be done once every time a new version of the libraries is desired (and once each per KBase environment, e.g., ci vs appdev vs next vs production).
 The code to do this is in domainannotation.DomainModelLibPreparation and needs to be run by a developer with write access to that workspace.

-Once the libraries are downloaded using the script above, the developer needs to set environment variables: KB_AUTH_TOKEN (e.g., to `kbase-whoami -t`) and KB_DEPLOYMENT_CONFIG (e.g., to "/kb/dev_container/modules/kb_sdk/DomainAnnotation/test_local/workdir/config.properties"), then run "make prepare-library-objects" to create the workspace and all the library objects needed for this to run.
+Once the libraries are downloaded using the script above, the developer needs to set environment variables: KB_AUTH_TOKEN (to a 32-character developer token you can create from your Account page, if you're in the system as a developer) and KB_DEPLOYMENT_CONFIG (e.g., to "/kb/dev_container/modules/kb_sdk/DomainAnnotation/test_local/workdir/config.properties").
+Check that the config.properties refers to the correct KBase environment (e.g., ci vs next).
+Then run "make prepare-library-objects" to create the workspace and all the library objects needed for this to run.